mongodb/specifications/source/uri-options/tests/README.rst

 Testing whether a URI is valid or not requires testing whether URI parsing (or MongoClient construction) causes a warning due to a URI option being valid and asserting that the options parsed from the URI match those listed in the ``options`` field.

+Note that there are tests for each of the options marked as optional; drivers will need to implement logic to skip over the optional tests that they don’t implement.